 - Desire and Devotion: Art from India, Nepal, and Tibet in the John and Berthe Ford Collection.
 The Walters Art Museum, Baltimore; Santa Barbara Museum of Art, Santa Barbara; Albuquerque Museum, Albuquerque; Birmingham Museum of Art, Birmingham; Hong Kong Museum of Art, Hong Kong.
 2001-2003.

-Provenance Stuart Perrin, New York; purchased by John and Berthe Ford, Baltimore, March 25 1984.
+Provenance Stuart Perrin, New York [date and mode of acquisition unknown]; purchased by John and Berthe Ford, Baltimore, March 25 1984.

 Inscriptions [Inscription] Lower left: sems pa chenpo; [Translation] Great Bodhisattva; [Inscription] Lower right: mkhyten-btse; [Translation] Wisdom and Compassion